trekhleb/nano-neuron/README.md

 ### Forward propagation

-To do forward propagation means to do a prediction for all training examples from `xTrain` and `yTrain` data-sets and to calculate the average cost of those prediction along the way.
+To do forward propagation means to do a prediction for all training examples from `xTrain` and `yTrain` data-sets and to calculate the average cost of those predictions along the way.

-We just let our NanoNeuron say its opinion at this point, just ask him to guess how to convert the temperature.
+We just let our NanoNeuron say its opinion, at this point, by just allowing it to guess how to convert the temperature.
 It might be stupidly wrong here.
-The average cost will show how wrong our model is right now.
-This cost value is really valuable since by changing the NanoNeuron parameters `w` and `b` and by doing the forward propagation again we will be able to evaluate if NanoNeuron became smarter or not after parameters changes.
+The average cost will show us how wrong our model is right now.
+This cost value is really important since changing the NanoNeuron parameters `w` and `b`, and by doing the forward propagation again; we will be able to evaluate if our NanoNeuron became smarter or not after these parameters change.

 The average cost will be calculated using the following formula:

 ![Average Cost](https://github.com/trekhleb/nano-neuron/blob/master/assets/03_average_cost_function.png?raw=true)

-Where `m` is a number of training examples (in our case is `100`).
+Where `m` is a number of training examples (in our case: `100`).

 Here is how we may implement it in code: